How does a family floater health insurance work?

 Since you’ll only be buying one policy, managing health insurance for all your family members becomes simpler.
 You might still need to go through medical declarations (and tests, if necessary) for all family members.
 But, once the policy is approved, you’ll not have the hassle of managing multiple documents, paying multiple premiums or risking forgetting any of them, causing a lapse.

-Having said that, family floaters do have a few drawbacks - and you should learn about these carefully before depending on them for your family’s health care expenses.
+Having said that, family floater health insurance plans do have a few drawbacks - and you should learn about these carefully before depending on them for your family’s health care expenses.

 1️⃣ If one family member uses up the cover, the rest of the family might be left without adequate cover.